 8270 Solid State Chassis Simulator

-This is a program which simulates the logic circuit of an AMF 8270 solid state chassis (using Omega Tek MK70 or the original 5 boards - their logic is very similar).
+This is a program which simulates the logic circuit of an 8270 solid state chassis (using Omega Tek MK70 or the original 5 boards - their logic is mostly the same).

-It needs the .Net framework v2+ (most up-to-date Windows XP, Vista or Windows7 PCs have this already - or it downloads and installs this if you don't have it).
+It needs the .Net framework v4 (most up-to-date Windows 7+ PCs have this already and it will ask to install it if not).

 - It's fairly simple to operate.
-You can see and activate all the input switche.
+You can see and activate all the input switches.
 You can see all the chassis outputs (plus some internal logic states there for interest).

 - Left clicking an input activates it (e.g. click 'Cycle' to activate the cycle input).